MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 1. If an ALTSVC response is received first, proceed with alternative service connection and ignore the address responses if they are no longer relevant.
-1. Otherwise, initiate connection to the primary origin.
+1. Otherwise, initiate connection to the origin server.
-1. As soon as an Alt-Svc field value is received, through the DNS or over HTTP, proceed with alternative service connection and do not abort this connection if an Alt-Svc field value is received from the other source later.
+1. As soon as an Alt-Svc field value is received, through the DNS or over HTTP, proceed with alternative service connection.
+Do not abort this connection if an Alt-Svc field value is received from the other source later.